thindil/bob/README.md

 ### Configuration file

 Bob looking for file `.bob.yml` in current directory (where it is executed).
-If it find it, it reads all available commands from here.
+If it finds it, it reads all available commands from here.
 Sample
 configuration:

      version: 2.0